Elena' s AI Blog

 Instead, I threw it into a GitHub Gist and sent the link.
 Clean code and proper highlighting allowed her to make changes easily, even by forking it.
 “I didn’t know GitHub did this,” she said.

+A GitHub Gist is a lightweight, version-controlled code-sharing tool that lets you publish a snippet or text file without creating a full repository.
 If you’ve never used Gists, you’re missing one of the most valuable features GitHub offers.
 I use them constantly now.

 What Are GitHub Gists?